 - 1. If a polygon contains woodland with a continuous cover it always goes to a woodland Broad/Priority habitat regardless of other components. - 2.
-The minimum mappable area is 1/25th ha (400 m2) 20 m x 20 m, the feature measures at least 5 m in all directions e.g. 5 m x 80 m (otherwise it is a length and marked with a line).
+The minimum mappable area is 1/25th ha (400m2) 20m x 20m, the feature measures at least 5m in all directions e.g. 5m x 80m (otherwise it is a length and marked with a line).
 No vegetation should be mapped as a separate unit unless it comprises this area. - 3.
-Only map features above a minimum mappable unit (MMU) in size (i.e. exceeding 1/25th ha) - 4.
-The ONLY case in which an area <MMU should be mapped is where part of a much larger bigger polygon e.g. a corner of woodland protrudes into the edge of a square. - 5.
+The ONLY case in which an area <MMU should be mapped is where part of a much larger bigger polygon e.g. a corner of woodland protrudes into the edge of a square. - 4.
 A separate polygon should be made when a new habitat occurs i.e. if a primary attribute/habitat type changes.
-If there is a change in species composition but this does not lead to a change in habitat type then a new polygon should not necessarily be created but surveyors should use their judgement. - 6.
+If there is a change in species composition but this does not lead to a change in habitat type then a new polygon should not necessarily be created but surveyors should use their judgement. - 5.
+Only features above a minimum mappable unit in size (i.e. exceeding 1/25th ha). - 6.
 For each Habitat type you should record at least two characteristic species even if they are of low cover, the maximum number of species to be recorded is 4.

-In the next section, detailed descriptions of the Broad and Priority Habitats, to which the key leads, are given.
-Within each Broad Habitat, primary and secondary attributes relevant to that Broad Habitat are listed by the theme under which they appear on the tablet.
-[N.B. after each attribute below, the permitted recording unit.
-(Area, Line or Point) is indicated by the letters, A, L and P].
+In the next section, detailed descriptions of the Broad and Priority Habitats to which the key leads are given.
+Within each Broad Habitat primary and secondary attributes relevant to that Broad Habitat are listed by the theme under which they appear on the tablet.
+[N.B. after each attribute below, the permitted recording unit i.e. Area, Line or Point is indicated by the letters, A, L and P].

-1.7.1 Bare ground
+1.6.1 Bare ground